BE IMITATOR OF GOD (Part 2)

 5 hearing of your love and faith which you have toward the Lord Jesus and toward all the saints,

-Many believers today have been erroneously taught and made to believe that they still retain their old sinful and corrupt nature after the New Birth experience; rather than being taught to acknowledge and appropriate every good thing in their born-again spirits to live a godly life in this ungodly world.
+Today, many believers have been erroneously taught and made to believe that they still retain their old sinful and corrupt nature after the New Birth experience.

 It is only those who are dead that are free from the dominion of sin!